1. Relevant customer benefit

 Conclusion: Success factors for product innovation

 These criteria are always applicable when you are dealing with innovation and want to evaluate the attractiveness of a new product concept.
 Go through the list as soon as a new idea pops up or discuss it with colleagues in order to arrive at an initial assessment.
-To find out which other factors are decisive for successful innovation, read our article "5 factors to avoid innovation flops".

 If you’re not failing every now and again, it’s a sign you’re not doing anything.